klarkc/NBJoomlaAnt/README.md

 ## INSTALL INSTRUCTIONS

-    1. Git Clone this project on Netbeans, Team -> Git -> Clone, put this url: https://github.com/klarkc/NBJoomlaAnt remeber to enable the "Search for netbeans projects" option.
+    1. Git Clone this project on Netbeans, Team -> Git -> Clone.
+    Put this url: https://github.com/klarkc/NBJoomlaAnt remeber to enable the "Search for netbeans projects" option.
     2. Right click in your project, go Properties -> Run Configuration, setup your ftp parameters.
-    3. In Netbeans 8.0 the RemoteConnections directory is at ~/.netbeans/8.0/config/Preferences/org/netbeans/modules/php/project/RemoteConnections, In this directory find the file/connection you are using for your project and put your password on a new line as follows: password=XXX123YYY ; where XXX123YYY is your password This file must be secured, never add these credentials in your projects.
+    3. The RemoteConnections directory is at ~/.netbeans/version/config/Preferences/org/netbeans/modules/php/project/RemoteConnections.
+    In this directory find the file/connection you are using for your project and put your password on a new line as follows: password=XXX123YYY ; where XXX123YYY is your password This file must be secured, never add these credentials in your projects.
-    4. So you change the project name in nbjoomlaant.xml, in line 3, PS: the projectname is without "com_", or "mod_" or anything else and always lowercase.
+    4. So you change the project name in nbjoomlaant.xml, in line 3.
+    PS: the projectname is without "com_", or "mod_" or anything else and always lowercase.

-## USAGE INSTRUCTIONS
+## HOW TO

-    * Build a package: Right Click on the build.xml file, Run Target -> zipup and just install your zip file (nbproject/package/projectname.zip) on any Joomla Website.
+    * Build a extension:
+    Right Click on the build.xml file, Run Target -> zipup and just install your zip file (nbproject/package/projectname.zip) on any Joomla Website.
-    * Update your files directly on the remote website: Right Click on the build.xml file, Run Target -> run-ftp
+    * Update your extension:
+    Right Click on the build.xml file, Run Target -> run-ftp

-## HOW ADD FOLDERS AND FILES TO THE FTP PROCESS
+## FURTHER INSTRUCTIONS
-    * Add your needed folders and files in run-ftp section of build.xml files, if you need further instructions go ahead: http://ant.apache.org/manual/Tasks/ftp.html
+    * If you need further instructions go ahead: http://ant.apache.org/manual/Tasks/ftp.html